eclipse-glsp/glsp-website-source/content/contact/contactoptions/issues.md

   url = ""
 +++

-Please use our [GitHub repository](https://github.com/eclipse-glsp/glsp) to report features requests and bugs,
+Please use our [GitHub repository](https://github.com/eclipse-glsp/glsp) to report features requests and bugs.